Sinkidonk/asp.net-1-code/README.md

 # asp.net-1-code
- Disclaimer: I really had no ideal what I was doing throughout this class
+ Disclaimer: I really had no idea what I was doing throughout this class